Polynomial decompositions with invariance and positivity inspired by tensors: Weighted simplicial complexes and group actions

-\begin{enumerate}[label=(\roman*),leftmargin=*] \item A \emph{group action of $G$ on the weighted simplicial complex $\Omega$} consists of the following: \begin{enumerate}[label=(\alph*),labelindent=0pt] \item A group action of $G$ on $[n]$ such that the map $\Omega$ is $G$-invariant with respect to the canonical action of $G$ on $\mathcal{P}_n$ (i.e.\ it permutes vertices in a way that simplices become simplices of the same weight).
+\begin{definition}[Group action on a weighted simplicial complex] \quad\nobreakpar \begin{enumerate}[label=(\roman*),leftmargin=*] \item A \emph{group action of $G$ on the weighted simplicial complex $\Omega$} consists of the following: \begin{enumerate}[label=(\alph*),labelindent=0pt] \item A group action of $G$ on $[n]$ such that the map $\Omega$ is $G$-invariant with respect to the canonical action of $G$ on $\mathcal{P}_n$ (i.e.\ it permutes vertices in a way that simplices become simplices of the same weight).
 This induces a well-defined action of $G$ on $\mathcal{F}$. \item An action of $G$ on the set of multifacets $\widetilde{\mathcal{F}}$ such that the canonical collapse map is $G$-linear.
 The action $G$ on $\widetilde{\mathcal{F}}$ is a \emph{refinement} of the action of $G$ on $\mathcal{F}$. \end{enumerate}

 \item We call the action $G$ on the weighted simplicial complex $\Omega$ \emph{free} if the action of $G$ on $\widetilde{\mathcal{F}}$ is free. \end{enumerate} \end{definition}